128technology/docs/docs/cli_reference.md

 ## `show dhcp prefix-delegation`

-Show the prefix learned for prefix-delegation
+Show the prefix learned for prefix-delegation.

 #### Usage